New Zealand off Grid, 15 Days

 Day 15 Queenstown.
 This morning our adventure comes to an end (sob) here in Queenstown, or you can take an optional transfer back to Christhurch.
 Hug it out with your New Zealand crew.
 We're sad to say goodbye, but memories of what we've experienced will put stupid grins on our faces for years to come.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.

 - All prices are per person (unless otherwise stated), subject to availability and may be withdrawn or varied without notice.
-Accommodation (if included) is based on twin and multi unless otherwise stated.
+Accommodation (if included) is based on multi share unless otherwise stated.

 - Advertised price includes bonus nights and/or stated saving (if applicable).